MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

 ======================
 This tutorial demonstrates how to automatically calibrate APSIM parameters using the optimization algorithms available in apsimNGpy.
-For detailed information on defining and submitting optimization factors, refer to the API documentation for :meth:`~apsimNGpy.optimizer.problem.smp.MixedProblem.submit_factor`.
+For detailed information on defining and submitting optimization factors, refer to the API documentation for :meth:`~apsimNGpy.optimizer.problems.smp.MixedProblem.submit_factor`.

 .. code-block:: python